Sexuality and Intimacy Issues

 - Lack of trust

 - Low self esteem

 - Premature ejaculation

-If any aspect of your sex life or sexuality is causing your grief when it used to produce pleasure, if you have been the victim of sexual abuse or assault and you are having trouble coping, when the behaviors of sex addiction (Out of Control Sexual Behaviours) cause distress in your life or in your relationship, then it’s time to seek help.
-Be wary of professionals who claim that “sex addiction” is a valid diagnosis and claim that affairs, engaging in kink, or watching pornography are hallmark signs of addiction.
-These professionals are not Certified Sex Therapists and are trained in a different model that is not currently accepted by psychologists and psychiatrists in our diagnostic and treatment manual.
+If any aspect of your sex life or sexuality is causing your grief when it used to produce pleasure, if you have been the victim of sexual abuse or assault and you are having trouble coping, or when the behaviors of sex compulsion (Out of Control Sexual Behaviours) cause distress in your life or in your relationship, then it’s time to seek help.

 There are several treatment methods used to treat sexuality and intimacy concerns.
 Depending on your individual circumstances, your therapist will talk with you about the best treatment approach for your unique needs.
 Some that are commonly chosen include: